 *Calls are charged at 7p per minute, plus your phone company’s access charge

-For a limited time, tickets during previews will match the Almeida's prices:
+For a limited time, tickets for preview performances of the West End production will match the Almeida's prices:

 £55 tickets reduced to £42.50